Papooch/nestjs-cls/README.md

 }
 ```

-> Please note: Only use this feature where absolutely necessary.
+> **Please note**: Only use this feature where absolutely necessary.
 Using this technique instead of dependency injection will make it difficult to mock the ClsService and your code will become harder to test.

 # Security considerations